 - 1.3.1.
-A card is represented by an official Flesh and Blood card, which is defined by tournament rules. - 1.3.1a The properties of a card are determined by the properties printed on the latest version of the official Flesh and Blood card that represents it, or as specified by any errata published by Legend Story Studios, whichever is most recent.
-These properties are the copyable properties of the card.
-(See Chapter 2 Object Properties) - 1.3.1b A deck-card is a non-hero card that can start the game in a player's deck and has one of the following printed types: Action, Attack Reaction, Defense Reaction, Instant, Mentor, and Resource.
-An arena-card is a non-hero non-deck-card that cannot start the game in a player's deck. - 1.3.2.
+A card is represented by an official Flesh and Blood card, which is defined by tournament rules. - 1.3.1a The properties of a non-token card are determined by the properties printed on the latest English version of the official Flesh and Blood card that represents it, or as specified by any errata published by Legend Story Studios, whichever is most recent.
+The properties of a token-card are defined by the effect that created it (see Section 8.6 Token Keywords).
+These are the card's copyable properties (see Chapter 2 Object Properties). - 1.3.1b A hero-card is any card with the type hero.
+A hero-card starts the game as a player's hero. - 1.3.1c A token-card is any card with the type token.
+A token-card is not considered part of a player's card-pool.
+(See Rule 1.1.3)

+- 1.3.1d A deck-card is any card with one of the following types: Action, Attack Reaction, Block, Defense Reaction, Instant, Mentor, and Resource.
+A deck-card may start the game in a player's deck. - 1.3.1e An arena-card is any non-hero- non-token- non-deck-card.
+An arena-card cannot start the game in a player's deck. - 1.3.2.
 A card is distinct from another card if it has a different name or pitch from that other card.